-But at this point in tech history, the voice assistant du jour is Amazon’s Alexa – and its inclusion in the new Fire TV Stick is the most obvious change between the now-discontinued 2015 version and this new iteration.
+But at this point in tech history, the voice assistant du jour is Amazon’s Alexa – and its inclusion in the Amazon Fire TV Stick is the most obvious change between the now-discontinued 2015 version and this current iteration.

 Alexa mainly makes it easier to do three things: the first is menu navigation.
 By pressing the microphone button on top of the remote, you can command your Fire TV Stick to search for a particular actor, director, or film genre.